Cuesta College, San Luis Obispo, CA

 Describe what the Drake equation is used for.

-"It's an equation used to estimate the number of technologically advanced civilizations there are in the Milky Way."
+"The Drake equation is used to conclude an estimate of the number of active extraterrestrial civilizations in the Milky Way."

 Ask the instructor an anonymous question, or make a comment.
 Selected questions/comments may be discussed in class.

 "The last quiz is extra-credit?
 Do we have to do anything special for it or do we automatically get it?"
 (You just have to take the survey on star properties, so we can compare how much you've learned about stars relative to what you knew at the start of this semester.)